Zhuchengyu04/kata-containers/src/tools/genpolicy/README.md

 1. Infers user's intentions based on the contents of that file.

-1. Generates a Kata Containers Agent (`kata-agent`) policy file corresponding to the input YAML, using the Rego/Open Policy Agent format.
+1. Generates a Kata Containers Agent (`kata-agent`) policy file corresponding to the input YAML, using the [Open Policy Agent format](https://www.openpolicyagent.org/docs/latest/policy-language/).

 1. Appends the policy as an annotation to user's YAML file.